-In the world of Opera, Ameer’s narratives express somewhat lavish ideas.
-Even if the budget doesn’t allow for the full realization of what he has imagined.
-His strokes are normally broad, and therefore, in his passion, he often misses fine details.
+As in the world of Opera, Ameer’s narratives express somewhat lavish ideas.
+Even if the budget doesn’t allow for the full realization of what he has imagined, his strokes are normally broad, and therefore, in his passion, he often misses fine details.

 But here, his inspiration has taken a long-awaited leap.
 Bringing a subtle and personal intimacy to the forefront of his work with great success and that is a welcomed development.
 A huge compliment to his imagination and concepts.

 In “The Family Tree”, for the first time, Ameer comes closer than ever to capture a full and complete love story between two men.
 We begin of course during the holidays.
 It’s New Years’ Eve in Panama and we open meeting our young protagonist, Victor Gardel, played by KEITH ROENKE, as an isolated and fear-filled soul.
 We find him riding his bike while hearing a voice talk of the hardships of failed love.

 Next, we find Victor at his apartment making a giant Muneco.
 A tradition of making a life-sized doll out of an easily destroyable substance (newsPaper, water & starch), and blowing it to smithereens to make a wish for something good or to get rid of bad memories.
 This year, Victor has made his doll to be the likeness of Santa.
 A universal symbol of patriarchal compassion and generosity; and it must be noted, discipline.